 The southern parts of the country, on the other hand, will experience chilly temperatures with lingering weather during the Christmas holidays.
 In some places, the sun will also shine.

-"It's difficult up in the mountains, with really unstable weather.
-Especially from tonight onwards, wind and large amounts of precipitation, both rain and snow, are expected," says Cronvall.
+"It's difficult up in the mountains with really unstable weather.
+Especially from tonight onwards, wind and large amounts of precipitation, both rain and snow, are expected," says Fredrik Cronvall.

-SMHI advises against staying in the mountains, as visibility is expected to be poor and it may be difficult to find your way around.
+SMHI advises against staying in the mountains as visibility is expected to be poor and it may be difficult to orient yourself.
+There is also a warning of occasional strong winds in the bare mountains in southern Västerbotten.